HackCU/pages/_pages/guide/mentor.md

 - Act as helpers, moving from group to group and helping hackers with any questions or roadblocks they have.
 However, mentors can’t submit a project or contribute in a team’s project in such a way that a project is mainly his/her work.
 Their task is to guide and help teams to carry on their own projects.
 - Help hackers building their team at the team building event, which takes place at the beginning of the hackathon.
 - Join HackCU's Slack: [slack.hackcu.org](https://slack.hackcu.org)
-- Hacking at HackCU IV starts at 12.00 P.M on Saturday and ends at 12.00 P.M. on Sunday.
+- Hacking at HackCU V starts at 12.00 P.M on Saturday and ends at 12.00 P.M. on Sunday.
 We recommend you stay at least 1 hour, however, you can stay as long as you would like!
 Come at any time that is convenient to you.
 - Check out help requests through our communication channels:
 	- Messages from the #mentors Slack channel (join slack [here](https://slack.hackcu.org))
 	- Requests from the mentors app ([mentors.hackcu.org](https://mentors.hackcu.org/join/mentors)).